 You can request confirmation of the Australian citizenship status of a deceased parent or grandparent if it is for official purposes.

-If you are seeking information on the Australian citizenship status of another person, you should make an FOI request (175kB PDF file).
+If you are seeking information on the Australian citizenship status of another person, you should make an FOI request (175KB PDF).

 Click on Step 1 below to begin.

 Step 1.
 Determine that you are eligible

-You can apply for evidence of your Australian citizenship if you:
+You can apply for evidence of your Australian citizenship if you were:

-- were previously issued with an Australian citizenship certificate (this includes children who are on a parent's citizenship certificate)
+- previously issued with an Australian citizenship certificate (this includes children who are on a parent's citizenship certificate)

-- were born in Australia and acquired Australian citizenship
+- born in Australia before 20 August 1986 and acquired Australian citizenship by birth

-- born in Australian after 1986 and one responsible parent was a permanent resident or Australian citizen
+- born in Australian on or after 20 August 1986 and one responsible parent was a permanent resident or Australian citizen

-- born in Australia after 1986 and you spent the first 10 years of your life in Australia
+- born in Australia on or after 20 August 1986 and you spent the first 10 years of your life in Australia

-- were adopted in Australia and acquired Australian citizenship
+- a permanent resident and adopted in Australia on or after 22 November 1984 and acquired Australian citizenship

-- were born in the former Australian Territory of Papua before 16 September 1975 and acquired Australian citizenship
+- born in the former Australian Territory of Papua before 16 September 1975 and retained your Australian citizenship on 16 September 1976

-- were born outside Australia before 26 January 1949 and acquired Australian citizenship.
+- born outside Australia before 26 January 1949 to a father who was born in Australia and you arrived in Australia prior to 1 May 1987 and acquired Australian citizenship.

 Applications for children under 16 years of age must be made by a responsible parent.
 The responsible parent should include a current document with their photograph and signature such as passport or driver's license.

 Step 2.
 Gather original documents

 Use this document checklist as a guide to the documents usually required.

 Step 3.
 Copy and certify your documents

 When you have gathered all of your original documents, you need to get certified copies of them.
-Copies of your original documents must be certified by an Australian citizen from the designated list of occupations.
+Copies of your original documents must be certified by an Australian citizen who is not related to you by birth, marriage or de facto relationship and is currently working in a position from the designated list of occupations.

 Applicants outside Australia